Nell Carter: Personal life

 Carter attempted suicide in the early 1980s, and around 1985 she entered a drug-detoxification facility to break a longstanding cocaine addiction.
 Her brother Bernard died of complications from AIDS in 1989.

-Carter married mathematician and lumber executive George Krynicki, and she converted to Judaism in 1982.
+She married mathematician and lumber executive George Krynicki and converted to Judaism in 1982.
 She filed for divorce from Krynicki in 1989 and the divorce was finalized in 1992.

 Carter had three children: daughter Tracey and sons Joshua and Daniel.
 She adopted both Joshua and Daniel as newborns over a four-month period.
 She attempted to adopt twice more, but both adoptions failed.
 In her first attempt, she allowed a young pregnant woman to move into her home with the plan that she would adopt the child, but the mother decided to keep the baby.
 Carter also had three miscarriages.

 In 1992, Carter had surgery to repair two aneurysms.
 She married Roger Larocque in June 1992 but divorced him the next year.
 Carter declared bankruptcy in 1995 and again in 2002.